wiktorszczepanik/Enigma/README.md

 ## Enigma

 This is a C++ implementation of an Enigma machine, inspired by the historical cipher machine used during World War II.
 It mimics the encryption process using rotors, plugboards, and a reflector.
-The program takes an input message (-t), encrypts it using the settings provided by the user (-s), and outputs the encrypted message.
-The values used for machine components are based on the settings used in the early models of the "Enigma I" machine.
+The program takes an input message **(-t)**, encrypts it using the settings provided by the user **(-s)**, and outputs the encrypted message.
+The values used for machine components are based on the settings used in the early models of the "Enigma I".

 ### Features